rednotion/parallel_esn/README.md

 **Contributors:** Zachary Blanks, Cedric Flamant, Elizabeth Lim, Zhai Yi

 ## Package Instructions
-- _Technical description of the software design, code baseline, dependencies, how to use the code, and system and environment needed to reproduce your tests_

 Technical description of the software design, code baseline, dependencies, instruction for usage, and test examples can be found on the **Github Repo**: [link](https://github.com/zblanks/parallel_esn)

 **Notable & Advanced Features**